s-glass/reading-notes/201/class4.md

 # 201 class 4 notes

-**Why this matters**: This information matters because it includes important information about accessibility in web development.
+**Why this matters**: This information matters because it includes important information about accessibility in web development, includes more details about CSS layout, and presents the concept of pair programming and its benefits.

 ------------------------------------

 ## Learn HTML

 Source: [https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks)

-Source:

 **1. To create a basic link, we wrap text or other content inside what element?**